kevinjoel/nodejs-challenge/README.md

 ### Running Production Server

-For stuff like heroku deployment, aws elasticbeanstalk, or own server run, `npm run start`
+For stuff like heroku deployment, aws elasticbeanstalk, or your own server, run `npm run start`

 ### Other scripts